frappe/erpnext/erpnext/docs/user/manual/en/setting-up/articles/setup-two-factor-authentication.md

 ##Enable Two Factor Authentication (2FA)

-Activate two factor authentication under the Security Settings.
+Activate two factor authentication by running the command.

+`bench --site [sitename] enable_two_factor_auth true`

+Specify the following in System Settings

-* Specify the method of OTP validation (OTP App = TOTP using Soft or Hard Token while Email/SMS = HOTP using Email or SMS
+* The method of OTP validation (OTP App = TOTP using Soft or Hard Token while Email/SMS = HOTP using Email or SMS
 * The expiry time for the QR Code on the server if OTP App is specified
 * The OTP Issuer Name.

 <img alt="Enable Two Factor Auth" class="screenshot" src="/docs/assets/img/articles/twofactor/twofactor-1.png">

 On activation of 2FA from setup, it is also activated for the Role "All".
-In this way, all users except the Administrator have to perform a 2nd level authentication with a token.
+In this way, all users including the Administrator have to perform a 2nd level authentication with a token.
 By unchecking the "Two Factor Authentication" checkbox in the "All" role and enabling it in other roles, the need to login with a token can be limited to specific roles.
 2FA does not apply to login by Web Users and API login

 <img alt="Role Enable Two Factor Auth" class="screenshot" src="/docs/assets/img/articles/twofactor/twofactor-2.png">